-- 9.1 Our strategic approach to supporting talent management across the Council is underpinned by our People Strategy and the standards which we aim to achieve as an Investors in People employer (re-accredited in 2018 under the new and more stretching Generation 6 Standard.) - 9.2 We aim to support a workforce that is innovative, skilled, motivated, well informed, high performing, proud to work for Carmarthenshire County Council and committed to delivering high quality services to the public. - 9.3 Key to delivering this is our ability to successfully recruit, retain and develop our employees to realise their full potential.
-The following provides an overview of our strategic approach to talent management: - 9.4 Performance Management Our 'Helping People Perform' (Appraisal) process which, as well as placing an emphasis on performance, seeks to put in place personal development plans, developing the skills necessary not only for current roles, but with a future focus to support career development and succession planning.
-We have a supportive framework for Mentoring and Coaching at all levels and collaborate with key partners in providing this support. - 9.5 Career Development In addition to operating internal and external secondment opportunities, we encourage effective Career Development Conversations providing potential future leaders and managers with the means to identify effective learning opportunities e.g. shadowing /attachments to projects that support organisational improvement such as our Transform, Innovate and Change programme, Internal Reviewers for Investors in People as well as those that offer both experiential and qualification opportunities e.g. Future Leaders Programme, Academi Wales Summer School.

-9.6 Succession Planning - Our Work Ready Programme has successfully supported Apprentices and Graduates to gain permanent employment in key service areas.
+- 10.3.2.
+In modernising our approach to learning all our employees will have the opportunity for more effective learning experiences, allowing them to access knowledge based resources in a more agile way, whilst maximising digital tools and skills for improved personal, team and organisational performance. - i.
+Performance Management Our 'Helping People Perform' (Appraisal) process which, as well as placing an emphasis on performance, seeks to put in place personal development plans, developing the skills necessary not only for current roles, but with a future focus to support career development and succession planning.
+We have a supportive framework for Mentoring and Coaching at all levels and collaborate with key partners in providing this support. - ii.
+Career Development In addition to operating internal and external secondment opportunities, we encourage effective Career Development Conversations providing potential future leaders and managers with the means to identify effective learning opportunities e.g. shadowing /attachments to projects that support organisational improvement such as our Transform, Innovate and Change programme, Internal Reviewers for Investors in People as well as those that offer both experiential and qualification opportunities e.g. Future Leaders Programme, Academi Wales Summer School. - iii.
+Succession Planning Our Work Ready Programme has successfully supported Apprentices and Graduates to gain permanent employment in key service areas.
 Some of our most critical and effective areas for succession planning include occupations within social care.
-Our Workforce Development programme equips newly qualified social workers with the advanced knowledge, skills and qualifications they need as they progress to experienced practitioners and, in some cases to more senior practice roles.
+Our Workforce Development programme equips newly qualified Social Workers with the advanced knowledge, skills and qualifications they need as they progress to experienced practitioners and, in some cases to more senior practice roles.
 Our Language Skills Strategy not only supports statutory requirements for Welsh Language but ensures that we are planning for future skills development to sustain excellent service provision.
+During 2019/2020, the Council recruited 12 Graduate Trainees who will hopefully go on to play key roles within the Council or in its community in the future.

-10.0 Performance Related Pay
+11. Performance Related Pay

-10.1 The Council does not apply any bonuses or performance related pay to its staff.
+11.1.
+The Council does not apply any bonuses or performance related pay to its staff.

-11.0 Support for Lower Paid Staff
+12. Support for Lower Paid Staff

-- 11.1 SCP 6, SCP 7 and SCP 8 have been incrementally removed from the Council's Pay Structure to ensure that the Council meets the requirement of the statutory National Living Wage (NLW).
-All emlpoyees, regardless of whether they are over the statutory age of 25, are paid at a minimum of the National Living Wage and, since the Foundation Living Wage supplement was introduced, have been paid at a minimum of the Foundation Living wage rate. - 11.2 This Authority pays supplements for weekend working (8%) and term time working (4%) which increase the pay of mainly lower paid employees. - 11.3 With effect from the 1st April 2019, the new pay spine has a minimum hourly rate of £9.00 per hour ensuring all our employees are earning the voluntary Foundation Living Wage or higher on their basic pay.
-With the above mentioned supplements, many of the lower graded posts now attract a total remuneration of higher than the Foundation Living Wage.
+- 12.1.
+All employees, regardless of whether they are over the statutory age of 25, are to be paid at a minimum of the voluntary Real Living wage rate, and this on-going principle was a recommendation of the cross-party Pay Policy Advisory Panel that met on 21st February 2020. - 12.2.
+This Authority pays supplements for weekend working (8%) and term time working (4%) which increase the pay of mainly lower paid employees. - 12.3.
+With the above-mentioned supplements, the large majority of our lower graded posts now attract a total remuneration higher than the Real Living Wage.

-12.0 Off Payroll Arrangements
+13. Off Payroll Arrangements